MCxQC/Hello-World/README.md

 AutoHotkey script to launch scripts when devices are connected/disconnected.

 # DeviceIDFinder 2.0.0
-Find your device's unique IDs.
+AutoHotkey script to find your device's unique IDs.

 ### Requirement:
 * AutoHotkey v2